ionic-team/ionic-conference-app/README.md

 # Ionic Conference Application
 Firebased by Dibyanshu Patnaik

+(Instead of using the assets/data/data.json file for feching data, this version fetches data from the realtime, online database, Firebase.
+The changes made are reflected in the appmodule and the provider)

 This is the official Ionic demo app, showcasing a variety of Ionic Framework components and native features.

 ## Important!